rbitr/mandate_letters/README.md

 ```

 The Treasury board is actually connected to everyone, not surprising given their role handling the money.
 Health and finance are also high on the list.
 These may be overrepresented slightly because `health` in particular is also a common word, that might not always refer specifically to collaborating with the minister.
-Another interesting way to look at the connections if the Adjacency matrix of the graph, which shows the connections as a heat map of the number of mutual mentions between ministries in their letters.
+Another interesting way to look at the connections is the Adjacency matrix of the graph, which shows the connections as a heat map of the number of mutual mentions between ministries in their letters.
 The heat map is symmetrical, because it counts the mentions between the pair, so whether we consider mutual mentions between defence and procurement, or procurement and defence, it will be the same number.

 ![](adjacency.png)